2024 Census Test

 Confidentiality

 By law, Statistics Canada is prohibited from releasing any information it collects that could identify any person, business, or organization, unless consent has been given by the respondent, or as permitted by the Statistics Act.
-Statistics Canada will use the information from this survey for statistical purposes only.
+Statistics Canada will use the information from this survey test for research purposes only.

 Data sharing agreements and record linkage